-She was also very hungry.
-Her stomach was growling and she was very thirsty.
+She was also ravenous.
+Her stomach was growling and she was thirsty.
 It was time to look for food and water.

-There was no need to return here so she dug up her things.
-The money she left, but the sword and pistols she took.
-The money she could come back for if she had to.
-If she didn’t, well, pirates buried treasure, didn’t they?
-She actually chuckled to herself at that.
+There was no need to return here, so she dug up her things.
+The money was heavy.
+Taking a handful of coins and spreading it between both pockets, she left the rest.
+She could come back for it if she had to.
+If she didn’t, well, pirates buried their treasure, didn’t they?
+She chuckled to herself at that.

 Wearing her jacket once more, pistols in her pockets, she wandered through the jungle.
-In remarkably short order she came across a tiny stream and realized this might be where the other prisoners came for water.
-She drank deep and then resumed searching for something to eat.
-She found a fruit tree.
-Only one fruit was close to ripe.
-She devoured it and wanted more.
-The others were tart and unappetizing, but she had no choice.
+In remarkably short order, she came across a stream and realized this might be where the other prisoners came for water.
+She reached a hand into the water to scoop some up and realized—it was a little warm.

-Some kind of tropical bird woke her some time later.
-The sun over the water was bright and it was probably afternoon.
-Small waves broke on the rocks, providing a soothing backdrop to the birdsong.
+Some kind of tropical bird woke her sometime later.
+The sun above was bright and it was probably afternoon.
+The soothing backdrop of birdsong played in harmony with the rush of water over the falls.

 Yawning and brushing sleep from her eyes, she sat up.
 Almost unconsciously, she checked in all directions for predators.
 Luckily, she was alone.

 Or was that lucky?
-Mei rested her head on her knees.
-She didn’t want to be alone.
+Mei didn’t want to be alone.
 She couldn’t survive on her own.
 She couldn’t escape this island on her own.
 And she wasn’t going to be able to fend off villains like Tattoos on her own.

-Frowning, she actually stood up this time.
+Frowning, she stood up and searched the ocean.
 What…?